fgpv-vpgf/fgpv-vpgf/packages/ramp-core/docs/mapauthor/intro.md

 With 3.0 there are some legacy API (`RV`) features that aren't yet present on the new API (`RAMP`).
 It should be noted however that the legacy API (`RV`) is deprecated and should only be used if there is no equivalent present on `RAMP` yet.

 If your page will be served over HTTPS you should specify all endpoints, and load all scripts from outside sources using HTTPS and not HTTP.
-For instance the call to polyfill.io in the earlier example is HTTPS.

 ## Helpful links